 When students aren’t studying, they have the opportunity to check out the local art scene.
 The neighborhood is also close to many coworking spaces and schools, so there is an intellectual vibe.

 With a location walking distance to the Hult International Business School, this one-bedroom apartment near North Point Park sets up its university-going tenant up for success.
 By moving into a furnished unit, an arrival from out-of-state or abroad is all the smoother with all house items ready on arrival.
-Building features include basketball courts, a library and access to a roofdeck.
+Building features include a gym, a doorman, a library, a city view, and it’s pet-friendly.

 The complex is also located close to campus and public transportation.
 The neighborhood is a diverse mix of families, students, and professionals.
 The building’s library with fireplace is a great place to get some studying done and to make connections and friends with others who live in the area.